kheops/pyramidscoin/README.md

-the development team as well as other volunteers can freely work in their own trees , then submit pull requests when they think their feature or bug fix are ready. excited about the cyber pyramids project, think you can promote pyramidscoin with something special by making a contribution to the pyramidscoin community developing web wallet - android wallet - block explorer - mining progress visualized as a pyramid shape if you have any ideas you can offer to the pyramidscoin community can help promote pyramidscoin Please email us pyramidscoin@gmail.com
+the development team as well as other volunteers can freely work in their own trees , then submit pull requests when they think their feature or bug fix are ready. excited about the cyber pyramids project, think you can promote pyramidscoin with something special by making a contribution to the pyramidscoin community developing web wallet - android wallet - block explorer - mining progress visualized as a pyramid shape if you have any ideas you can offer to the pyramidscoin community can help promote pyramidscoin Please email us contact@pyramidscoin.trade

 ## Specifications